Department Store Buyers

 Step 1: Earn a Bachelor's Degree

-According to the U.S. Bureau of Labor Statistics (BLS), a high school diploma is the minimum educational requirement for working as a retail buyer, but those who wish to advance to management must hold at least a bachelor's degree.
+According to the U.S. Bureau of Labor Statistics (BLS), a high school diploma is the minimum educational requirement for working as a retail buyer.
+However, those who wish to advance to management positions must hold at least a bachelor's degree.
 A degree is also required for certain voluntary certifications.

-Individuals can pursue a bachelor's degree program in business, retail or fashion.
-Students take courses related to sales, management, merchandising, marketing, buying and selling.
-While a degree in business provides students with the necessary skills to work as buyers, a fashion or retail degree features more career-related courses.
-These include visual merchandising, fashion trends, fashion inventory and apparel merchandising.
+Individuals can pursue a bachelor's degree program in business, retail, fashion or a related field.
+Students in these programs take courses in sales, management, merchandising, marketing, buying and selling.
+While a degree in business provides students with the necessary skills to work as buyers, a fashion or retail degree features courses in visual merchandising, fashion trends, fashion inventory and apparel merchandising.

 Step 2: Gain Experience as an Assistant Buyer or Purchasing Agent

-Before obtaining a buyer position, graduates may work as assistant buyers.
+Before being offered a buyer position, entry-level graduates may need to work as assistant buyers.
 Workers in this position assist a buyer in the purchasing process.
-The duties vary depending on the department store and employer, but common duties include managing the flow of samples, sending out purchase orders and coordinating logistics with buyers.
+Duties can vary depending on the department store and employer, but common duties include managing the flow of samples, sending out purchase orders and coordinating logistics with buyers.

-Develop your keys skills to become a buyer.
-In preparation for your career as a buyer, as an assistant buyer, you can start to learn about the industry and communication with other professionals in the field.
-You also have an opportunity to develop a basic knowledge of buying products and goods, negotiating prices, managing time and solving problems.
+In preparation for a career as a buyer, assistant buyers develop their skills by learning about the industry and how to communicate with other professionals in the field.
+Assistant buyers also have the opportunity to develop fundamental knowledge of purchasing goods, negotiating prices, managing time and solving problems.

-Earn voluntary certification.
 Several professional organizations offer certification for non-management purchasing agents.
-The American Purchasing Society offers the Certified Purchasing Professional certification, and the Association for Operations Management offers the Certified Supply Chain Professional credential.
+The American Purchasing Society offers the Certified Purchasing Professional certification.
+The Association for Operations Management offers the Certified Supply Chain Professional credential.

 Step 3: Advance to a Management Position

-The BLS suggests five years of experience is typically the minimum requirement for moving into management.
-As an experienced buyer, you may advance to an assistant purchasing manager to gain additional experience and on-the-job training.
+The BLS states that five years of experience is typically the minimum requirement for moving into purchasing management positions.
+Experienced buyers can advance to assistant purchasing manager positions and gain additional experience and on-the-job training.
 Senior management positions include supply manager and purchasing manager.

-Earn advanced voluntary certification.
-If you hold a bachelor's degree and have at least three years of management experience, you qualify to earn the Certified Professional in Supply Management credential.
+Those who hold a bachelor's degree and have at least three years of management experience qualify to earn the Certified Professional in Supply Management credential.